Postpartum Anxiety Natural Prevention and Treatment

 - *St. John's Wort - Hypericum perforatum - Great for neuralgic pain and other inflammatory issues (often common with anxiety and depression).
 Also useful for injuries to the spine, coccyx, and traumatic shock quite common after modern births, particularly in a hospital or birth center where women usually don't labor instinctively (choosing their own positions for labor and birth) or where birth has been induced or augmented.
 A long history of perinatal use for anxiety and depression.
 Note, reduction of oral contraception efficacy has been noted.
 2-4 ml 3x daily of a 1:5 in 40% alcohol solution or 1-2 teaspoon of dried whole herb infused into 1 cup boiling water (pour over the herb) and steeped 10-15 minutes 1-3 times daily.

-- *Kava-Kava - Not for long term use.
+- *Kava-Kava - NOT for long term use.
 Heavy long term use may cause skin irritation.
 Heavy long term use may cause liver issues.
-This is best used on an as-needed basis.
+This is best used on a limited as-needed basis.
 When you didn't get much sleep the night before.
 When you're having a rough day (or week).
 It can be used for mild insomnia and depression and in such cases can be used for a longer period.
 This is a great tincture to keep on your person (particularly to alternate with Lavender or if lavender only makes you sleepy rather than anxiety reducing).
 Kava can be great for hormonal-related anxiety and depression.
 No more than 60-120 mg kavalactones 3x daily.
-You know a strong tincture when it tastes nasty.
+You know a strong tincture when it tastes nasty and your mouth goes a little numb.

 - *Passion Flower - Passiflora is great as a soother and sedative (often used for insomnia).
 Excellent for neurological-related conditions like seizures and Parkinson's disease and other anxiety conditions.
 1-4 ml of a 1:5 solution in 40% alcohol about an hour before bed for support while sleeping or up to twice daily for anxiety-related concerns.
 Or 1 teaspoon of dried herb infused in 1 cup boiling water (pour over the herb) and steeped for 15 minutes about an hour before bed or up to twice daily.

 Now, don't let anyone tell you there are no holistic or natural or herbal options when it comes to postpartum anxiety and depression.
 Most of these are lifestyle changes.
+Sometimes it can be support with other aspects like sleep support rather than specific herbs for anxiety and depression - it depends on root causes and lifestyle.
 Sometimes, it is changing our own perspective and our eating/lifestyle choices that can be the hardest.
 Once you do (and do it slowly as needed), you'll feel so much better.
 I can't say life will ever be easy, but you'll figure out what works for you and everyone will be healthier for it.

 If you're looking for support, get in touch!
-I'd love to listen to your story.
+I'd love to listen to your story and help you find a specific wellness plan that works for your personal constitution and situation.